elibs/ebash/doc/logging.md

 process has hung or if it's still making progress.
 So we invented [eprogress](modules/emsg.md#func-eprogress) to make this very easy to do in a very configurable manner.

-This shows an animated spinner and a time counter:
+This shows a time counter:

 ```shell
 $ eprogress "Doing stuff"